 Your credit score is a number between 300 and 850, with the national average coming in around 675.
 It’s designed to reflect how likely you are to pay back loans on time.
 A high score (720 or above) indicates a history of handling debt responsibly by making payments on time and not overextending yourself.
 Lower scores suggest that you have had difficulties doing these things in the past, so lenders consider you a greater risk.

 Here are some of the areas where bad credit can affect you:

 It’s almost impossible to do without a credit card in today’s economy.
 Unfortunately, credit cards often carry relatively high interest rates (18 percent is not uncommon).
+In order to qualify for the best credit cards, you'll need a high credit score.
 Cards issued by financial institutions, however, may offer a scale of rates for different cardholders.
 If you have excellent credit, you can often get a major credit card with a rate of less than 10 percent.
 With a poor score, however, you may be stuck with a rate that’s twice as high.
 Plus, the overall amount of credit that you qualify for is likely to be less the lower your score.

 Insurance companies in many states use credit scores to help them set your homeowner and auto premiums.
 They argue that people with low credit scores are statistically more likely to make claims, so no matter how careful you may be behind the wheel or in your home, bad credit may result in your having to pay more than other people with similar vehicles and property.

 Under U.S. law, prospective employers are generally allowed to investigate your credit report in order to help decide whether or not to hire you for a particular position.
 Laws vary by state but, in general, they are required to obtain your written consent in order to do this.
 While you may refuse, there is always the chance you may not be hired.
 Obviously, a low score could potentially be an obstacle to getting a job.